Employer-led apprenticeship reforms are aimed at improving the quality of apprenticeships and providing the technical skills that employers need.

 4. Use apprenticeships to develop your existing workforce

 The development of degree apprenticeships has seen a focus on involving employers, universities and relevant professional bodies in co-designing apprenticeships to meet occupational competences.
 There are a range of degree apprenticeships currently available for the health sector with more on the way.
-To find out more about the apprenticeship standards currently ready for delivery visit our apprenticeship standards web page.
+To find out more about the apprenticeship standards currently ready for delivery visit the Skills for Health Healthcare Apprenticeships website.

 Degree apprenticeships: what employers need to know.
 The second in our range of guides for employers focuses on degree apprenticeships.
 It looks at how they can be used to develop alternative career pathways into the NHS and help employees to gain a degree without following the traditional university route.

 5. Think about how apprenticeships can help you to reshape your workforce

 With the recent policy changes surrounding apprenticeships many employers are ensuring that they form a key part of their workforce supply strategies.
 There are a range of ideas about how the non-medical workforce can be developed outlined in a new report from The Nuffield Trust, commissioned by NHS Employers.
 Download the report from The Nuffield Trust website.